Merging Digital Literacy With Physical Presence

 You can also join Showing Up for Racial Justice (SURJ) on Facebook in the area that you live in.

 Concerned about women’s rights and feminism?
-Of course you are, you’re reading this on Terra Incognita - an ecofeminist lens to the outdoors.
+Of course you are.
 Donate or join the National Organization for Women (NOW).

 Concerned about police violence?
 Join Campaign Zero.
 Their website is incredibly beautiful and informative.